codersforcauses/workshops/docs/2021-2022-summer/introduction-to-backend-development-with-django.md

             return Response('Item succsesfully delete!')
         ```
     ??? success "Class-Based View"
+        To be seen in in the live demos

 ## Django Admin
 Django comes with a built-in user-interface for managing "Django Apps" with models.py